PhemeloPearl/CMPG-323-Overview-39127257/README.md

 ## .gitignore File

-A `.gitignore` file will be used in each project repository to specify files and directories that should be ignored by Git.
-This ensures that sensitive or unnecessary files (e.g., build artifacts, IDE configurations) are not included in the repository.

-## Storage of Credentials and Sensitive Information

-To maintain security and prevent exposure of sensitive information, such as API keys, passwords, and configuration settings:

-- Store sensitive information in environment variables or secure vaults.
-- Ensure that sensitive files are listed in the `.gitignore` to prevent accidental commits.

----

-Feel free to update this `README.md` with additional project-specific details or instructions as needed.
-If you have any questions or need further assistance, please reach out.
+The `.gitignore` file is used in Git to specify which files and directories Git should ignore, preventing them from being tracked in the repository.
+It helps keep the repository clean by excluding temporary and system files, such as `.DS_Store` on macOS or `Thumbs.db` on Windows.
+It also ignores editor and IDE-specific files like `*.swp` from Vim and `*.sublime-workspace` from Sublime Text.
+Build artifacts, such as compiled code and build directories, are often ignored to avoid cluttering the repository.
+Logs and database files, including `*.log` and `*.sqlite`, are also typically excluded.
+Dependency and environment files, such as `node_modules/` for Node.js and `venv/` for Python, are ignored to prevent unnecessary files from being tracked.
+Configuration files and environment variables, which may contain sensitive information, should be excluded for security reasons.
+Pre-made `.gitignore` templates for various languages and tools can be used as a starting point.
+Customizing the `.gitignore` file to fit the specific needs of your project ensures that only relevant files are tracked.
+Properly managing the `.gitignore` file helps maintain a clean and efficient repository.